madeden/lz-actions-prowler/README.md

 Description: Configure the AWSLandingZoneReadOnlyListAccountsRole to enable listing all the accounts from the security account.

 Parameters:
+  SecurityAccountId:
+    Type: String
+    Description: Id of the Security account
+  SecurityAccountProwlerScanRoleName:
+    Type: String
+    Description: Name of the Cross Account Role for ProwlerScan in the Security account
   SecurityAccountReadOnlyRoleArn:
     Type: String
     Description: Admin role ARN from the security account.